MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step4.md

     -   KB 3047154

         > [!IMPORTANT]
-        > -   Do not install KB 3047154 on a virtualization host.
+        > -   Do not install KB 3047154 on a virtualization host (the host that is running the virtualization, it is fine to run it on a virtual machine).
 This may cause port mirroring to stop working properly.
         > -   Do not install Message Analyzer, Wireshark, or other network capture software on the ATA Gateway.
 If you need to capture network traffic, install and use Microsoft Network Monitor 3.4.

     -   ATA Gateway service